MikeErtl/flickr-photo-stream/README.md

 For infinite scroll, I need to know when the end of a scroll is reached and trigger an action to get more data.
 To hook up with the scroll listener I need a ref on a react dom node but Stateless components cannot have refs, so I converted carousel.jsx to stateful component for this reason.
+I then added infinite scroll in such a way that the beginning is chopped as you move right, so there are never more than 100 items on screen

+# Ideas for improvement
+For lack of time the following ideas were not implemented.

+1 - Implement scroll up down for mobile devices, and general look and feel tidy.

+2 - Add another carousel below containing favourites.
+When you like a picture click (+) and it appears in that row.
+This would be a good way of reusing the carousel component and putting a new array of data in the redux store.

+3 - Fiddle with lazy loading timings for mobile devices - needs to load more at once.